AndriusJur/BoardGameChooser/README.md

 * List all games in collection.
 * Choose a random game to play from collection.
 * Delete a single game / whole library.
-* Persistent storage using H2 database.
+* Persistent storage - library is saved between sessions.

 ## Technologies used

 * Java 21
 * SQL
 * JDBC